Almond Milk Recipe

 The fact that its versatile and nutritionally dense makes it appealing to many people and not just those who are dairy free!

 Like virtually every other food or drink, almond milk is both less expensive and healthier when you make it yourself.
-While there are decent store bought brands available now, many brands contain additives and preservatives to remain shelf stable and a keep a consistent texture.
-With homemade almond milk, you can control the quality and integrity of the finished product - the freshness of the nuts, the amount of sweetness, and the texture.
+While there are decent store bought brands available now, with homemade almond milk, you can control the quality and integrity of the finished product - the freshness of the nuts, the amount of sweetness, and the texture.
 Furthermore, fresh raw almond milk contains live enzymes with no additives or preservatives.

 Almond milk is a low glycemic, low in calorie and sodium, and doesn’t cause problems with hormone levels like soy.
 It's high in healthy fats, cholesterol free and rich in Vitamins A, B, D & E. While almond milk doesn't have as much calcium as cow’s milk, it does offer 30 percent of the recommended daily amount and since its lactose free, its also easy on the digestive system.